Spicy Tuna Crispy Rice Cakes

 - 1 tbsp chives (chopped)

-Begin by gently dicing the ahi tuna, then add the rest of the ingredients and mix well.
+Begin by gently dicing the ahi tuna, then add it to a bowl with the rest of the ingredients and mix well.

 Place in the refrigerator for 15-20 minutes to allow the spicy flavors to soak into the ahi.